 When the Group cannot measure the outcome of a contract reliably, revenue is recognised only to the extent of contract costs that have been incurred and are recoverable.
 Contract costs are recognised in the period in which they are incurred.

 In either situation, when it is probable that total contract costs will exceed total contract revenue, the expected loss is recognised immediately in profit or loss.

-AASB 101.117 (a)A construction contract's stage of completion is assessed by management based on milestonesAASB 111.39 (c)(a)AASB 101.122(c)AASB 101.122(c)AAS
+AASB 101.117(a) AASB 111.39(c) AASB 101.122